“Put on your rain jacket,” the Kiwi guy said.

 I looked up at the blue sky, with no cloud in sight.

 “It protects you against mosquitos,” he added.
-“Trust me, I’ve been here for a couple of days already.”
+“Trust me; I’ve been here for a couple of days already.”

 For me, one of the biggest appeals of staying in a jungle lodge in the middle of the Amazon was its remoteness.
 Far away from cities, traffic and big malls, I could enjoy nature.
 But it also meant I had to be extra careful when packing so I wouldn’t forget anything important.

-#4 Long Clothes
+#1 Long Clothes

 The jungle is so hot and humid that I wanted to wear as little as possible.
 So when I packed, I was tempted to bring lots of t-shirts and shorts.